Orthotropic Steel Bridge

 - Prefabricated in a shop, which results in faster construction and higher quality control.

-- Lightweight, which is a critical characteristic for movable bridges.
+- Lightweight, which is a critical characteristic of movable bridges.

-- A lighter weight allows the bridge to be more efficient, and also allows for faster operation.
+- The lighter weight allows the bridge to be more efficient, and also allows for faster operation.

 - Since the bridge is more efficient, it will require less maintenance, which will reduce lifecycle costs.

-- Highly redundant system; minor cracking is often just a nuisance rather than a serious structural threat.
+- Highly redundant systems; minor cracking is often just a nuisance rather than a serious structural threat.

-- Allows for longer span lengths, which provides a better riding surface than others since it contains less connections.
+- Allows for longer span lengths, which provides a better riding surface than others since it contains fewer connections.

 - Good cold weather constructability, since there is not a temperature requirement for concrete to cure.